litmuschaos/litmus-docs/website/docs/troubleshooting.md

 ### After logging in for the first time to the portal, `/getStarted` page  kept loading after I provided the new Password

-First try to clear the browser cache and refresh the page, this might solve your problem.
+First, try to clear the browser cache and cookies and refresh the page, this might solve your problem.
 If your problem is not solved then delete all the cluster role bindings,PV and pvc used by litmus and try to reinstall the litmus again.

 ### In the logs of Helper pod, I am getting this error `Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?`.